- Become a Fan of Elman Technology Law on FaceBook by visiting our Page and clicking the Like button

 He was quoted on the subject of biotechnology patenting in the July 6, 1998 issue of The Scientist.
 He was also quoted on the federal antitrust trial against Microsoft Corporation in the October 26, 1998 issue of Information Week .
 Gerry was quoted in the January 1, 2000 issue of Genetic Engineering News on the antitrust implications of the federal district court holding that the patent for Taq polymerase used in the Polymerase Chain Reaction (PCR) system was obtained by fraud on the Patent Office.

-On March 1, 2006 and then on November 21, 2007, Gerry was interviewed on the cable tv show Money Matters.
+On March 1, 2006 and then on November 21, 2007 and February 4, 2015, Gerry was interviewed on the cable tv show Money Matters.
 Click here to view the 2006 interview, which runs from minute 5 to minute 20.
 Click here to view the 2007 interview, which starts at minute 9 into the video clip.
+View the 2015 interview in the window below.

 On August 30, 2007, Gerry was quoted in the New York Times on turmoil in the U.S. patent system, as well as a similar article in the International Herald Tribune.
 In greater detail, Gerry responded to an inquiry by the Women’s Bioethics Blog that is posted HERE.
 Gerry was also quoted by the iBLS Internet Law News Portal on patent developments post KSR v.
 Teleflex.
 Click HERE to view it.
 On August 27, 2010, Gerry was quoted in the Washington Post and elsewhere on a lawsuit that had been filed that day by Paul Allen’s company Interval Licensing against certain high tech companies and retailers.